 International students play an important role in contributing to the dynamic culture of The School of Labor and Employment Relations.
 Their unique perspectives are invaluable for understanding the world of HR/IR and continuously benefit the entire LER network.
-Currently, international students at LER hail from China, India, Indonesia, Nigeria, Philippines, Russia, Singapore, South Korea, and Taiwan and make up 30% of the total student body.
+Currently, international students at LER hail from China, India, Indonesia, Nigeria, Philippines, Russia, Singapore, South Korea, and Taiwan and make up roughly 30% of the total student body year over year.

 Professional Success